LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 ### Writing a File
 There will be times, where we will need to write to an external file.
 This can be done by using the SystemIO.File.WriteAllText() method.
-This Method takes in 2 arguements first being the file path, and the second the string/information to write.
+This Method takes in 2 arguments first being the file path, and the second the string/information to write.

 ```csharp